North Yorkshire Council

 The report provided details on the following issues:

+· The continuation of the teacher networks.
 The teacher networks for the summer term have taken place, in April and May respectively, and the feedback from those is provided in the report.
 The attendance for these was a reduction on previous terms but was consistent for the summer term.
 The primary networks were singled out as being good for providing subject knowledge and resources.

 The Professional Religious Advisor told the group that they are aiming to produce the feedback in a more formalised manner in the future, so that the data can be provided to the group in a more thematic manner.

+· The SACRE Newsletter · That the national RE online hub has now gone live.
 Yorkshire and Humber, as a region, has a page on the hub that will need populating.
 There will be opportunities for speakers to be received, alongside places of interest to be communicated through the report.
 A press release will be forthcoming.

+· A governor network that will be held in July.
 The Chair thanked the Professional Religious Education Adviser for the comprehensiveness of their report.
 The Chair asked whether less people are attending the networks.
 In response, the Professional Religious Education Adviser said that, although the summer term was less well attended, the overall attendance from primary school teachers this year has been higher.
 The attendance from secondary school teachers has been more constrained but workshops will be held, and it is currently being considered as to when this should be.
 The Principal Education Adviser told the group that much of this increased attendance is due to the work that the Professional Religious Education Adviser has put into attending headteacher summits, providing support around the subject, and giving information to the headteachers.

 A question was asked to the status of academy schools in attending network meetings.
 The answer given was that there is less emphasis on academy attendance because they do not have to follow the local authority agreed syllabus.
 Although they must meet an agreed syllabus standard it does not necessarily have to be the North Yorkshire Council one.
 The outcome of this is that, though they would be welcome to attend the networks, and are encouraged to do so, there is less of obligation to do so.